tjgran01/GoodreadsEDA/docs/WRITEUP.md

 all reviews in the dataset being either a four or a five.
 A reason for this might be that people only feel inclined to review a book once they have finished it.
-Considering the time investment involved in finishing a book, if someone does not like a book they are unlikely to finish it and unlikely to leave a negative review of it.
+Considering the time investment involved in finishing a book, if someone does not like a book they are unlikely to finish it and therefore unlikely to leave a negative review of it.
 If this is the case then this positive skew should be expected across all reviews on Goodreads.com.
 Another possibility for the existence of this positive skew could be that since all of these books were adapted into films, they were presumably well received amongst readers prior to the film's release, making the production of the film less risky